Your guide to embracing autumn in Queenstown

 Discover remarkable flavours and feasts

 From fine dining to the perfect pub food, the Queenstown area spoils you with choices.
-Perched on the hill above Queenstown, Nest at Kamana Lake House combines gobsmacking scenery with culinary excellence.
+Perched on the hill above Queenstown, Nest at Kamana Lakehouse combines glorious scenery with culinary excellence.
 While the Remarkables command attention through wall-sized windows, the kitchen creates heavenly flavours with ingredients sourced from Central Otago's artisan producers.
-Other noteworthy eating places to savour include Mora in Arrowtown, for creative comfort food; Soda in Queenstown, for sunset socialising and dining; Pog Mahones, for top-notch pub food; and The Dishery, overlooking the Arrowtown River Reserve.
+Other noteworthy eating places to savour include Mora Wines & Artisan Kitchen in Arrowtown, for creative comfort food; SODA in Queenstown, for sunset socialising and dining; Pog Mahones, for top-notch pub food; and Dishery, overlooking the Arrowtown River Reserve.
+Some new spots to try include Swiftsure, Pavilion and Italian Way.
 And for a food experience with a bit of everything, head for Country Lane – a history-inspired village devoted to eating and shopping.

 Add a shot of adrenaline to your chilled autumn escape

-Queenstown's jet boating scene is a tale of three rivers: On the Shotover River, including Skippers Canyon, boats race past gold-flecked rock walls and seem to fly over the historic gold mining rapids.
+Queenstown's jet boating scene is a tale of three rivers: On the Shotover River, including Skippers Canyon, boats race past golden-flecked rock walls and seem to fly over the historic gold mining rapids.
 On the broader Kawarau River, jet boats zoom beneath the bungy bridge and along the rugged gorge, mixing speed runs with 360-degree spins that send sheets of water over the bow.
-And in Glenorchy, you can experience a jet boat safari up the Dart River into the depths of Te Wāhipounamu - South West New Zealand World Heritage Area.
+And in Glenorchy, you can enjoy a wilderness jet experience up the Dart River into the depths of Te Wāhipounamu - South West New Zealand World Heritage Area.
 Whichever river you choose, the thrills are totally refreshing!

 Cruise Lake Whakatipu on a steamship

-Glide across Lake Whakatipu's serene waters on the TSS Earnslaw, the vintage steamship that connects Queenstown with Walter Peak High Country Farm.
-Choose a cruise-only experience or push the boat out by adding on a gourmet BBQ lunch or dinner and a sheepdog show.
+Glide across Lake Whakatipu's serene waters on the TSS Earnslaw, the 1912 vintage steamship that connects Queenstown with Walter Peak High Country Farm.
+Choose a cruise-only experience or push the boat out by adding on a gourmet BBQ lunch or dinner and a farm dog & sheep show.
 One of Queenstown's most iconic things to do, the lake crossing comes with mesmerising views of the surrounding peaks and autumn colours.
 It's an immersive way to enjoy the alpine environment.

 Have a round of golf somewhere great

 Queenstown's premier golf courses blend world-class play with enchanting alpine scenery.
 At Millbrook Resort, fairways are dotted with trees ablaze with autumn foliage.
 Nearby, Arrowtown Golf Club is picture-perfect with autumn colours and Crown Range backdrops.
-At The Hills, a challenging course is made visually unique with striking sculptures.
+At The Hills Golf Club, a challenging course is made visually unique with striking sculptures.
 In Queenstown, the course at Kelvin Heights showcases Lake Whakatipu's peninsula, with each hole framed by mountains and lake.
-Almost alongside is Jack's Point's Golf Course, where the fairways stretch toward snow-dusted peaks through russet grasses.
+Almost alongside is Jack's Point Golf Course, where the fairways stretch toward snow-dusted peaks through russet grasses.
 Hire clubs or bring your own on Air New Zealand.

 Stroll the autumn-coloured streets of Arrowtown